-Personalizing your messaging is a great way to get customers to return back to your brand and complete another purchase.
-The wants of a first-time buyer or a repeat purchaser are different and your messaging should reflect that.
-With a first time buyer, you can encourage them to sign up for your newsletter or join a loyalty program.
+Personalizing your messaging is a great way to get customers to return to your brand and complete another purchase.
+The wants of a first-time buyer or a repeat purchaser are different, and your messaging should reflect that.
+With a first-time buyer, you can encourage them to sign up for your newsletter or join a loyalty program.
 You can thank a repeat purchaser for their continued business, update them on their loyalty status, or reaching out to find more information about them.
-To create this split within a flow, you can add in a conditional split contingent upon having 1 Placed Order Event.
+To create this split within a flow, you can add in a conditional split contingent upon having a previous Placed Order event.

 Additionally, you can split based on if some has purchased a more expensive product.
 You can encourage your potential VIPs by showing them the privileges that you have within your VIP program.
 To segment your customers further, you can add in a trigger split based on $value and set whatever threshold you deem as a significant purchase for your business.